 - the “very sensitive” (hot) can be a pro and a con.
 This thing by many accounts, picks up A LOT of background noise.
 So just be aware that you will need to know what you’re doing in terms of setting up your booth.

 It must be used with studio monitors and the vocals must be EQ’d properly.
-It’s a high quality mic so high quality treatment must given.
+What are Studio Monitors?
+It’s a high-quality mic so high-quality treatment must given.
 Pamper it a little.
 Tell it how wonderful it is.
 Maybe pet it a little.